Tanacu exorcism: The exorcism

 Father Corogeanu thought that it was not just a mental illness, but rather that Cornici was possessed by Satan.
 He would later claim that "you can't take the Devil out of people with pills" and that an exorcism was necessary.

 In order to restrain her from violent movements including those causing her to hit herself, the nuns bound her hands and feet and locked her in her room as they participated in the liturgy commemorating the Ascension of Jesus.
 A few days later, they chained her to a cross with her arms stretched and carried her into the church so that they could anoint her.
 According to Sister Nicoleta Arcalianu, Cornici had been restrained in the same manner that others who were demonically possessed were; Sister Arcalianu stated that had Cornici not been restrained, she "could have either killed herself or killed someone else".
 With regard to Cornici, Sister Arcalianu stated that "Irina knew that she was possessed by evil spirits because she was begging us to tie her up and help her."

 Her wrists and forehead were then anointed with holy oil and she was kept in the church for three days.
 They put a towel into her mouth to stop her from cursing and prayed to cast out the Devil as they wet her lips with holy water.

 Cornici was then moved to her room and untied.
 She was, according to Father Corogeanu, "cured".
-She was later given bread and tea and fainted after eating.
-The nuns could not awaken her and sensed that her pulse was weak and as a result they called an ambulance.
+She was later given bread and tea, and fainted after eating.
+The nuns could not awaken her, and feeling that her pulse was weak, they called an ambulance.
 While in the ambulance, she was administered six doses of adrenaline.
 By the time she reached the hospital, she was dead.